Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Results and Discussion

 \subsection{Maximal Majorana splitting in the first lobe}

-We first present the distribution of the maximal MZM splitting energy $E_s$ as a function of disorder strength $\sigma$ for various system sizes $L$ in Fig.~\ref{fig:Es_dist}.
+We first present the distribution of the maximal MZM splitting energy $E_s$ as a function of disorder strength $\sigma$ for various system sizes $L$ in Fig.~\ref{fig:Es_dist} {(For interested readers, we provide extended data in Appendix~\ref{app:nw_extended} in Fig.~\ref{fig:Es_dist_ext}, and the main messages are already delivered in the main text.)}.
 In the short-wire regime ($L\leq 1~\mu$m), shown in Fig.~2(a), $E_s$ exhibits a sharp peak at a finite value in the clean and weakly disordered limit ($\sigma \lesssim 0.5$ meV).
-As $\sigma$ increases beyond $\gtrsim 0.5$ meV, the distribution broadens and develops a peak at zero splitting energy, signaling a crossover from ``strong topology immunity'' to ``weak topology immunity'' or ``no immunity" with increasing disorder.
+As $\sigma$ increases beyond $\gtrsim 0.5$ meV, the distribution broadens and develops a peak at zero splitting energy, signaling a crossover from ``strong topology immunity'' to ``weak topology immunity'' or ``no immunity'' with increasing disorder.
 In contrast, for longer wires, the distribution of $E_s$ becomes less sensitive to $\sigma$ and remains sharply peaked near zero splitting energy across all disorder strengths.
 This insensitivity arises because in the long-wire limit, $E_s$ is already exponentially suppressed, making it effectively indistinguishable from zero even in the presence of disorder.
 Note that it is possible to be `lucky', even for strong disorder in a particular configuration because the splitting may vanish because of the broad distribution in the splitting, and such rare `lucky' event may lead to topologically `patchy' regime~\cite{pan2020physical,dassarma2021disorderinduced,dassarma2023spectral,dassarma2023density,pan2024disordered} since the slightest change in the system parameters (e.g., Zeeman splitting, chemical potential) is likely to suppress this fine-tuned `luck', leading to a large splitting because of mesoscopic fluctuations apparent in the broad splitting distribution for large disorder.
+Thus, even if one gets `lucky' in achieving topology arising from mesoscopic fluctuation, this `topological luck' is highly fine-tuned and would disappear with the slightest change in system parameters or even in the disorder configuration even if the disorder strength does not change.
+This is not robust topology and obviously there is little protection in such a fine-tuned topology by ``luck'' scenario.

 This difference in the distribution of the maximal MZM splitting energy $E_s$ between the short and long wires can be more clearly seen by directly examining the disorder-averaged maximal MZM splitting energy $\expval{E_s}$ as a function of disorder strength $\sigma$ in Fig.~\ref{fig:Es_vs_sigma}(a) and (b).
 For very short wires ($L\sim 0.6~\mu$m), $\expval{E_s}$ increases with the disorder strength $\sigma$, which is a typical finite size effect as shown in Fig.~\ref{fig:bandstructure_L0.6}.
 As the wire length increases to around 1 $\mu$m, $\expval{E_s}$ reaches its maximum in the pristine limit and decreases as $\sigma$ increases.
 In the long-wire limit ($L\gtrsim 3~\mu$m), $\expval{E_s}$ is already very small even in the pristine wire limit, due to exponential topological protection from the two MZMs at two ends of the wire being separated by more than five coherence lengths ($\xi\approx 0.78~\mu$m).
 In this regime, $\expval{E_s}$ increases with $\sigma$ and eventually saturates at a finite value as disorder becomes stronger.